RustyBreeze/Open-StarStable/README.md

 ---

+## Communication & Contribution Flow

+This project prioritizes privacy and anonymity.

+- All development discussion happens through **GitHub Issues and Pull Requests**
+- Real-time coordination (if needed) will be done via a **Matrix room**
+- Direct messages are not used
+- Contributors are expected to remain anonymous

+If you are interested in contributing:
+1. Read the documentation in the Wiki
+2. Open an Issue describing what you want to work on
+3. Wait for confirmation or feedback before starting

+Further communication channels may be provided if necessary.

+---

 ## Technical summary

 The 2014 client runs on the **PXStudio engine**, a proprietary C/C++ engine confirmed by its original author Anders.
 The client launched via an NPAPI Chrome extension (now a dead technology), and hangs on the tip screen due to four entity null checks in `sub_4519E0` failing without a server.
 These are the two primary problems to solve.